dbeniamine/cheat.sh-vim/Readme.md

 ### How to use it

-The plugins provides two commands :
+The plugins provides two main commands :

     :Cheat
     :CheatReplace